toshi0607/chi-prometheus/README.md

 chi_requests_total{code="404",method="GET",path="/healthz",service="test"} 1
 ```

+## Requirement

+chi-prometheus only works with [go-chi/chi](https://github.com/go-chi/chi).
+Though you can set the middleware for other routers (multiplexers) including [http.ServeMux](https://pkg.go.dev/net/http#ServeMux), nothing happens.

 ## Usage

 chi-prometheus is used as a middleware.
 It also supports both a default registry and a custom registry.
 You can see full examples in [middleware_test.go](middleware_test.go)